Extreme Contractility and Torsional Compliance of Soft Ribbons under High Twist: Ribbon torsional stiffness and contractility far from threshold

+In the light of the predicted scalings, we now plot in Fig.~\ref{Fig4}(a) the contraction normalized by the tension as a function of the confinement parameter $\alpha$.
+The grey area ($\alpha < 24$) corresponds to the regime where the ribbon has a stable helicoid shape.
+In this regime the evolution of the contraction is well captured by the near threshold (NT) analysis (solid blue line) predicting that $|\eps|/T = \alpha /24$ (see Eq.~\ref{eq:eps}).
+Then, we identify a transition from NT to FT for $\alpha \sim 10^2$.
+This transition appears to be rather $T$ independent.
+For $\alpha > 10^2$, we find that the FT analysis provides a quantitative prediction for the contraction.

-Comparing these predictions with our data, the contraction is quantitatively captured by our analysis.
-We identify a transition from near to far from threshold for $\alpha \sim 10^2$ which is observed to be $T$ independent.
-The corresponding measured torque reveals however a more complex trend.
-For $\alpha > 10^2$, the torque deviates from the near threshold prediction but the trend is observed to depend on the applied tension unlike the contraction response.
-More precisely, the torque is found to globally decrease with $T$ and exhibits a weak dependence on $\alpha$ which can be captured by a scaling of the form $C \sim \alpha^{p}$ with a small exponent $p$.
+The corresponding measurements of the torque as a function of $\alpha$ are shown in Fig.~\ref{Fig4}(b).
+Here, we plot the normalized stiffness $\overline{C} = C / (Ehw^3)$ over the tension.
+In the regime of stable helicoid (grey area), the $\overline{C}(\alpha)/T$ curve is well captured by the NT analysis (solid blue line) which predicts $\overline{C}/T = \alpha /360 + 1/12$ (see Eq.~\ref{eq:C}).
+In the wrinkling regime, the torsional response appears to be more complex than the contraction response.
+For $\alpha > 10^2$, the torque deviates from the NT prediction but the trend is observed to depend on the applied tension unlike the contraction response.
+More precisely, the torque is found to globally decrease with $T$ and exhibits a weak dependence with $\alpha$ which can be captured empirically by a power law $C \sim \alpha^{p}$ with a small exponent $p$.
 The scaling $C \sim \alpha^{1/6}$ is shown as a guide for the eyes.
-In a first approximation, this dependence is however neglected, thus, we assume that a plateau, denoted $C^{FT}_{\infty}$, is reached at large $\alpha$.
-As shown in Fig.~\ref{fig:cinfty}, $C^{FT}_{\infty}$ decreases with $T$ and reaches asymptotically the value $1/4$ which is precisely the prediction given in Eq.~\ref{eq:chiFT}.
-We conclude that a Far from Threshold analysis can quantitatively explain the contraction and torque response of a twisted ribbon in a crumpled phase for sufficiently high tension.
-In this high-$T$ crumpled regime, stretching energy most likely dominates bending energy, thus, the Far from Threshold approach which neglects the bending contribution of the folds in the stress field provides accurate predictions.
-However, at smaller tension, the stress field may be qualitatively different from the proposed form given Eq.~\ref{eq:sigmaFT} indicating that the large curvatures along ridges and vertices now contribute significantly to the stress.
-The change of regime is further substantiated when measuring the aspect ratio $\lambda/W$ of the triangular facets formed by to two successive fold.
-We do not oberve a significant influence of the twist on the triangle shape.
-However, when decreasing the tension, we found a transition at $T > 1 \times 10^{-2}$ where the aspect ratio sharply increases until reaching a plateau $\lambda/W \approx2$.
-No higher value of $\lambda/W$ could be obtained by reducing further the tension.
+In a first approximation, this dependence is however neglected, thus, we assume that a plateau $C_{\infty}/T$ is reached at large $\alpha$.
+As shown in Fig.~\ref{Fig7}, the plateau decreases with $T$ and reaches asymptotically the value $1/4$.
+Therefore, we find that the FT analysis correctly predict the torque (see Eq.~\ref{eq:C_FT}) for sufficiently large tension.